nicolaiprodromov/dot_node/README.md

 The `.node` file is designed to become the **standard** for sharing Blender node groups.

-More than just a file type, a **community initiative** to standardize how we share and collaborate in Blender.
+> More than just a file type, a **community initiative** to standardize how we share and collaborate using procedural setups in Blender.

 ### Understanding `.node` files